 Please ensure that your pet is reasonably clean when presented for a routine operation.
 Animals presented with dirty skin conditions may be sent home and owners asked to bath their pet.
 We don't need them spotless but excessively dirty pets presented for operations can have increased risk of post-operative infections, and can compromise practice hygiene standards.

 We will telephone you to either arrange a post-op appointment with the vet to discuss the surgery or organise a time for you to collect your pet from a nurse.
 Don't be alarmed if when you phone we ask you to phone back a little later.
-Some pets take longer to 'come round' from the anaesthetic and in some cases a busy days schedule and emergencies may push the schedule back delaying surgery.
-Some pets will wake up early and if they are distressed we will endeavor to get these home earlier so please check your phone numbers are all correct on the day of the operation.
-In general however we would rather your pet recuperate fully from the procedure before we discharge them.
+Some pets take longer to 'come round' from the anaesthetic and in some cases, a busy day’s schedule and emergencies may push the schedule back, delaying surgery.
+Some pets will wake up early and if they are distressed, we will endeavour to get these home earlier so please check your phone numbers are all correct on the day of the operation.
+In general, we would rather your pet recuperate fully from the procedure before we discharge them.

-In some rare cases where there are post-operative wound issues such as infection or swelling, these are not covered by estimates or quotes.
-In these cases we will not charge any further fees for our time but please be aware that we do charge for any necessary medications or dressings involved in resolving the problems.
+In some rare cases where there is post-operative wound issues, such as infection or swelling, these are not covered by estimates or quotes.
+In these cases, we will not charge any further fees for our time but please be aware that we do charge for any necessary medications or dressings involved in resolving the problems.

 You will be given a care sheet at discharge, outlining what after-care is needed.